mirage/irmin/doc/irmin-pack/design/layered_store.md

 commit.
 In addition, when calculating reachability information, we can process the objects between the two commits in the order they appear in the pack file.
-With these two optimisations, we only ever access the pack file sequentially, from the previous GC commit to the next.
+With these two optimisations, we only ever access the pack file sequentially from the previous GC commit to the next.

 One possible downside is that by processing each of the objects between the two commits, we potentially do extra work when very few of